 We’ll start with the simplest first – glass breaks.
 It breaks during manufacturing, shipping, and at your house.
 And when it does, it causes a huge mess and risks the safety of everyone in the area.
 New lightweighting techniques and surface treatments are increasing the toughness of glass packaging, but a 12-oz PET soda bottle will still feel safer next to the pool than your expensive beer bottle.
 Maybe not as much fun, but safer.

-Weight should also be considered.
+Consider weight.
 A 500mL glass bottle weighs about 400g, but a comparable 500mL PET bottle weighs about 10g.
 While that might add up to a little annoyance for the consumer, that 40 to 1 weight ratio is a very big problem for manufacturers and distributors.
 It means more wear and tear on packaging machinery, less efficient shipping and distribution, and, as a result, higher fuel costs and emission responsibility.

 Even the comparison of sustainability is a little muddy.
 Yes, Glass is 100% recyclable, all the time.
 But, at least in the US, glass recycling efforts are waning due to the increased cost of separating it from other recyclables and shipping that heavy bulk to the few recycling plants in the country.
 BUT just about every piece of glass packaging out there contains SOME percentage of recycled material.
 Plastic, on the other hand, is easier to recycle and uses less energy to complete the task.
 BUT plastic degrades with each run through the lifecycle; plastic packaging is “downcycled” into lower-grade carpet padding or plastic building materials.
 The plastics industry counts this as a plus – flexibility!
 The glass industry considers this a negative – glass will always be recycled as new glass.